What to know about Chase for Business® Auto Rental Coverage

 Since coverage can vary among credit cards, you may want to call the number on the back of your credit card or review the card’s Guide to Benefits to find out what’s included.

-As a complimentary benefit, Chase Ink business credit cards offer rental car insurance that provides primary coverage.
-That means that you can file a claim directly through your Chase Ink coverage without first submitting it to your personal auto insurer.
+As a complimentary benefit, Chase for Business credit cards offer Auto Rental Coverage that provides primary coverage.
+That means that you can file a claim directly through your Chase coverage without first submitting it to your personal auto insurer.

-You’ll need to use the car for business purposes, decline the rental company’s coverage and pay for the rental with your Chase Ink card to be eligible.
-The policy may provide reimbursement for eligible theft or collision damage.
+You’ll need to use the car for business purposes, decline the rental company’s coverage and pay for the rental with your card to be eligible.
+This benefit may provide reimbursement for eligible theft or collision damage.

 This coverage is one of many ways a business credit card could benefit you.
 If you think this cardmember benefit could help your business, it might be a good first step to learn how to apply for a business credit card.

-How to file a Chase Ink car rental insurance claim
+How to file a Chase for Business Auto Rental Coverage claim

-If theft or damage occurs, report your claim to the Benefit Administrator within 60 days of the incident.
-You can find the Benefit Administrator’s contact information by reviewing the Guide to Benefits or contacting the number on the back of your credit card.
+If theft or damage occurs, report your claim to the benefit administrator as soon as reasonably possible but no later than 100 days from the date of the incident.
+Visit chasecardbenefits.com to begin the process of filing a claim.
+You can find the benefit administrator’s contact information by reviewing the Guide to Benefits or contacting the number on the back of your credit card.

 You’ll likely need to submit documentation with your claim.
 Here are some of the documents you could be asked to provide:

-If you’re a business owner interested in credit card rewards, perks and benefits, such as car rental insurance, explore these Chase business credit cards to find an option that aligns with your business needs.
+If you’re a business owner interested in credit card rewards, perks and benefits, such as Auto Rental Coverage, explore these Chase business credit cards to find an option that aligns with your business needs.

 In summary

-Some consumer and business credit cards provide rental car insurance as a travel benefit.
-A percentage of these cards, including Chase Ink Business cards, offer this insurance as primary coverage.
+Some consumer and business credit cards provide Auto Rental Coverage as a travel benefit.
+A percentage of these cards, including Chase for Business cards, offer this insurance as primary coverage.
 That means cardmembers may not need to involve their insurer or pay a deductible if eligible damage occurs.